Discrete distributions are learnable from metastable samples: Introduction

 We use tools from statistical learning theory to show that the parameters of the energy function of pairwise binary (Ising) exponential family models can be reconstructed from samples from metastable states.
 We show that the coupling and magnetic field parameters of such models can be learned using $e^{O(\beta d)} \log(n)$ samples for an $n$ spin system with only a bias that scales with $\eta$.
 Hence in the most interesting cases (i.e. like in Section \ref{sec:cheeger_metastable} for a slow mixing chain) this bias is exponentially small in the number of spins and is completely dominated by the statistical error in the learning process.

-In the final section of the paper we give numerical illustration our results using the Curie-Weiss ferromagnet.
-By exploiting the permutation symmetries of this model, we numerically show that there are strongly metastable states supported around the minima of the free energy of these models.
+In the final section of the paper we give a numerical illustrations of our results using the Curie-Weiss ferromagnet and a spin glass model with higher-order interactions.
+By exploiting the permutation symmetry of the Curie-Weiss model, we numerically show that there are strongly metastable states supported around the minima of the free energy of this model.
 We also collect metastable data from this model by running Glauber dynamics around one of the free energy minima and show that the full model parameters can be learned faithfully from this data using the PL method.
+For the spin glass model, we demonstrate learning from metastable distributions on a spin glass model with higher-order interactions and a three level alphabet.

 \ca The following are the main contributions of this work.
 In Section ..., we rigorously define two related notions of metastability.
 While metastable distributions of the Markov chain have been understood at a non-rigorous level in statistical physics, we give a concrete definition of this. ...
 In Section ... we connect strong metastability to the theory of Markov chains and explicitly show constructions of such metastable distributions.